 How does it work?

 You collect the sample (vaginal swab), send it back to us and we will provide you with information about your STD status.
 If you test positive, you should talk to a doctor about treatment options to avoid passing an infection to a partner.

 What guidance will I get along with my results?

 After you get tested, it’s important for you to find out the result of your test so that you can talk to a doctor about treatment options if one or several of the tested STDs were detected.
 Still have questions?
-Then you can contact us by phone at (703) 722 6067 (08:00am – 11:30am EST) or mail at firstname.lastname@example.org.
+Send us an email at email@example.com.
 Please note that we reserve the right to collaborate with certified partner laboratories.

 How is my privacy protected?